Grenchen Nord railway station

 Grenchen Nord railway station (Bahnhof Grenchen Nord) is a railway station in the municipality of Grenchen, in the Swiss canton of Solothurn.
 It is an intermediate stop on the Basel–Biel/Bienne line and is served by regional and long-distance trains.
 The station is located west of Grenchen's city center, approximately 1 km from Grenchen Süd railway station on the Jura Foot line.

 Services

-Long-distance

-The following long-distance trains call at Grenchen Nord: